-Click through for full details and instructions:
+Click through for more ideas and instructions…

-Click through for full post…
+Click through for full instructions … (more…)

 Click through for details … (more…)

 Is everyone watching the World Cup?
 For me, this summer will be remembered as very World Cup focused – I’ve loved watching as many games as I can get to.
 It’s sad that the U.S. is out but there are still some amazing games left to watch – the remaining four teams play this week to determine who’s in the final on July 13th!
 Here is a quick way to make some soccer ball drink stirrers to use at a viewing party.
 They come together easily, despite having a tricky shape (the pentagon) on the ball!

 We hosted a “Welcome Summer”party a few weeks ago as part of a Quaker Chewy campaign.
 I already shared a post about the Color Fight and today I’m sharing photos from our bubble relay race.
 We split all the kids into teams and had them race across the grass doing the crab walk.
 The twist is I set up 4 bubble machines to create a giant tunnel of bubbles to race through.
 After the races in turned into the kids just chasing bubbles around (the little ones got a little distracted-ha!)
 Don’t miss my Sister Design Mom’s post & My Sister in Law Say Yes’ post too!

 This post is sponsored by Quaker Chewy.
 Quaker Chewy helps give kids the energy they need to play.
 That’s why Quaker and NERF are teaming up to fuel backyard fun, helping families get out and get active together, right in their own backyard.
 When you buy three specially-marked boxes of Quaker Chewy, you can enter the codes online at http://fuelfun.quakeroats.com to get a free Nerf sports item.

 Photos by Paul Ferney for Oh Happy Day